 Dual Special Needs plans are referred to as D-SNP.
 These plans are designed to coordinate benefits with Medicare and Medicaid for low-income beneficiaries.
-In addition to the low cost when using the plan, these plans are usually full of plan extras with no additional cost.
+In addition to the low cost when using the program, these plans are usually full of plan extras with no additional charge.

 Chronic Special Needs plans are designated as C-SNP.
-These plans were developed to assist beneficiaries with certain chronic health conditions such as COPD, Diabetes, and heart disease.
+The Centers for Medicare & Medicaid Services developed these plans to assist beneficiaries with chronic health conditions such as COPD, Diabetes, and heart disease.
 In some cases, these plans can give lower costs for services and prescriptions for the condition the plan was designed for.

 Wellcare has a plethora of SNP plans available.
-In some areas, they offer plans that include extras such as utility assistance and dental implants.
+In some areas, they offer programs that include utility assistance and dental implants.
 Wellcare is very strong in its dual eligible plan offerings.

 UnitedHealthcare is the largest provider of Medicare insurance options.
-They are one of the few carriers that offer a Medicare-Medicaid PPO plan.
+They are among the few carriers offering a Medicare Medicaid PPO plan.
 UHC’s clients love their partnership with AARP and the advantages they bring to the Medicare community.

-Humana has one of the lower maximum out of pockets on their chronic SNP plan.
+Humana has one of the lower maximum out-of-pockets on its chronic SNP plan.
 Humana is a staple in the Medicare industry.
 They pride themselves on providing excellent health care and service to their clients.

 |Humana||$0||$3,450||HMO||Chronic or Disabling|

-How to Sign Up for Supplemental Medicare in Kansas City
+How to sign up for Medicare plans in Kansas City

-In conclusion, St Louis has many options for Medicare beneficiaries to choose from.
+In conclusion, St Louis has many options for Medicare beneficiaries.
 Unfortunately, this is a good and bad thing.

-It’s great that there are so many choices, but sometimes too many choices cloud the water and make things more confusing and complicated.
-But never fear, we’re here to help.
+It’s great that there are so many choices, but sometimes too many options cloud the water and make things more confusing and complicated.
+But never fear.
+We’re here to help.

 Our licensed Insurance brokers are specialists when it comes to all things Medicare.
 We’ll make sure you understand Medicare and its options.